AshishYesale7/Calander-Ai/src/README.md

 *   **Smart Daily Plan:** At the start of each day, the AI generates a personalized plan, including a detailed schedule, achievable micro-goals based on your long-term aspirations, and critical reminders.
 *   **Career Vision Planner:** A standout feature where you describe your passions and career aspirations in natural language.
 The AI then generates a comprehensive, multi-faceted career plan, including a vision statement, key strengths, development areas (technical, soft, and hard skills), an actionable multi-step roadmap, and suggested learning resources.
 *   **Goal & Skill Tracking:** Dedicated sections to define and monitor your career goals (with progress trackers and deadlines) and to log the skills you're acquiring, complete with proficiency levels.
 Items from the AI-generated Career Vision can be added here with a single click.
+*   **Gamified Motivation & Leaderboard:**
+    *   **Daily Streak Goal:** Build a powerful habit by meeting your daily activity goal.
+It’s not just about logging in; it’s about active engagement to keep your flame alive.
+    *   **Competitive Leaderboard:** See how you stack up against other ambitious users.
+The leaderboard ranks users based on their total time spent and engagement (XP), not just their streak, promoting consistent effort over time.
 *   **Extension Marketplace :** A dedicated "Extensions" page serves as a marketplace for plugins that enhance the app's functionality.
 The flagship extension is **Codefolio Ally**, designed for competitive programmers and software engineering students:
     *   **Unified Dashboard:** By simply entering your usernames for Codeforces, LeetCode, and CodeChef, you get a centralized dashboard that visualizes your coding progress.
     *   **Aggregated Stats:** See your total problems solved across all platforms, your current ratings, and your problem-solving streak.